Prioritized Repairing and Consistent Query Answering in Relational Databases: Related work

 \section{Related work}

 We limit our discussion to the work on using priorities to maintain consistency and facilitate resolution of conflicts.

 The first article to notice the importance of priorities in information systems is \cite{FaUlVa83}.
-There, the problem of conflicting updates in (propositional) databases is solved in a manner similar to $\mathcal{C}Rep$.
-The considered priorities are transitive, which in our framework is too restrictive.
-Also, in our framework this restriction does not bring any computational benefits (the reductions can be modified to use only transitive priorities). \cite{Br89} is another example of $\mathcal{C}Rep$-like prioritized conflict resolution of first-order theories.
+There, the problem of conflicting updates in (propositional) databases is solved in a manner similar to $\CRep$.
+The considered priorities are transitive, which is more restrictive than acyclicity and does not bring any computational benefits in our framework: our reductions can be modified to use only transitive priorities. \cite{Br89} is another example of $\CRep$-like prioritized conflict resolution of first-order theories.
 The basic framework is defined for priorities which are weak orders.
 A partial order is handled by considering every extension to weak order.
-This approach also assumes the transitivity of the priority.
+This approach also assumes transitivity of the priority.

 In the context of logic programs, priorities among rules can be used to handle inconsistent logic programs (where rules imply contradictory facts).
-More preferred rules are satisfied, possibly at the cost of violating less important ones.
+More important rules are satisfied, possibly at the cost of violating less important ones.
 In a manner analogous to Proposition~\ref{prop:global-alternative-definition}, \cite{NiVe02} lifts a total order on rules to a preference on (extended) answers sets.
 When computing answers only maximally preferred answers sets are considered.

-A simpler approach to the problem of inconsistent logic programs is presented in \cite{Gr97}.
-There, conflicting facts are removed from the model unless the priority specifies how to resolve the conflict.
+In \cite{Gr97}, Grosof presents a simpler approach to handling of inconsistent logic programs with user priorities.
+Conflicting facts are removed from the model unless the priority specifies how to resolve the conflict.
 Because only programs without disjunction are considered, this approach always returns exactly one model of the input program.
 Constructing preferred repairs in a corresponding fashion (by removing all conflicts unless the priority indicates a resolution) would similarly return exactly one database instance (fulfillment of $\mathcal{P}1$ and $\mathcal{P}4$).
 However, if the priority is not total, the returned instance is not a repair and therefore $\mathcal{P}5$ is not satisfied.
 Such an approach leads to a loss of (disjunctive) information and does not satisfy $\mathcal{P}2$ and $\mathcal{P}3$.